israelmuca/wethos-test/README.md

 # Wethos Test
 A hiring test from Wethos: Nuxt app to show a summary of the user's profile and projects

 ---

+## Performance Analysis
+Click [here](./docs/performance/PERFORMANCE.md) for more info

+---

+## Accessibility Analysis
+Click [here](./docs/a11y/A11Y.md) for more info

+---

+## SEO Analysis
+Not done, as this is an internal dashboard

+---

+## Requirements
+Click [here](./docs/reqs/REQUIREMENTS.md) for more info

+---

+## API Info
+Click [here](./docs/api/API.md) for more info

+---

+## Tech stack

+[Nuxt.js](https://nuxtjs.org/) will be used due to the development speed, as it being opinionated, it helps us avoid Vue's boilerplate code and easily output a static site to host on [Netlify](https://netlify.com)

+---